 Unexpected Lessons in Communication

-CB (citizens’ band) radios were a big thing then in the 1970s.
-Once he installed it, he could talk to new friends as far away as New Zealand.
+CB radios were big at one time.
+Once installed, my dad could talk to new friends as far away as New Zealand.
 He’d sit in his room with a large shortwave radio shouting: “Skip-land, skip-land, skip-land.
-Come in, skip-land,” which was a way to describe how the radio waves actually bounced off the atmosphere and were directed back to the other side of the earth.
-The radio waves literally “skipped” off the ionosphere and landed in New Zealand.
+Come in, skip-land.”
+Radio waves literally “skipped” off the ionosphere and landed in New Zealand.

-Several seconds later, you’d hear the reply from the other side of the world: “Go ahead skip land,” but in a New Zealand accent.
-Which was cool.
+Several seconds later, you’d hear the reply from the other side of the world: “Go ahead skip land,” but in an unmistakenly cool New Zealand accent.

-And so it went, for months.
-It was great having a short-wave radio in the house.
-The radio was a small window to the larger world that I would not experience until years later.
-I was a shy teenager and the anonymity of the radio helped me develop a boldness I hadn’t known before.
-People from all walks of life could simply get on the CB or short-wave radio (if you had a license) and converse with anyone around the world.
+Anyway, this went on.
+A small window to the larger world.
+As a shy teenager, the anonymity of the radio helped me develop confidence I hadn’t known before.
+Anyone could simply get on the radio and talk with anyone around the world.

-The CB could also be a way to meet other people.
 One day after school, my friend and I were talking to anyone who’d listen.
-To our surprise, a lovely female voice echoed back to us through the CB radio speakers.
-We spent the next 30 minutes flirting with this lovely voice, who called herself, “Twinkletoes.”
-Turns out she sat right across from me in my 9th grade Alabama History class.
-Small world.
+A lovely female voice echoed back to us and we spent the next 30 minutes flirting with a girl who, it turned out, sat right across from me in school.

-Dad finishes his precarious high wire act to the relief of my mother and all of the other able-bodied men who should have been up there in the first place.
+So, my dad finishes his precarious high-wire act to the relief of my mother and all of the other able-bodied men who should have been up there in the first place.